ztlxltl/FamilyTreeView/README.md

   - if birth is uncertain, no range
   - option to hide large gaps in timeline (x years removed)
   - better ui design of panel
-- adaptive canvas size based on content and padding based on zoom and ScrolledWindow's size
+- adaptive canvas padding based on zoom and ScrolledWindow's size
 - more customization options
 - hight of info box should adjust to content
 - find a good way to include a search bar (e.g. SearchWidget from graph view), add zoom buttons